SEVENTH ANNUAL OMAR PASALODOS, M.D., MEMORIAL LECTURE: Mental Health Issues Affecting Women Across the Life Cycle: Internal and External Factors

 Baptist Health South Florida designates this live activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This activity has been approved for 1 credit hour, CE Broker Course # 20-610367, by the Florida Boards of Medicine, Osteopathic Medicine, Psychology (1 hour), Nursing, Nurse Practitioners, Pharmacy, Occupational Therapy and by the Florida Council of Physician Assistants.
+This activity has been approved for 1 credit hour, CE Broker Course # 20-610367, by the Florida Boards of Medicine, Osteopathic Medicine, Psychology (1 hour), Nursing, Nurse Practitioners, Pharmacy, Occupational Therapy, Social Workers and by the Florida Council of Physician Assistants.
 Baptist Health South Florida CE Broker Provider #50-182.

 - 1.00 AMA PRA Category 1 Credit™